bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above unifies data modeling, storage and manipulation into an easy, no code experience.
-You can store all kinds of data through a single interface without knowing anything about databases— we put it in safe and reliable SQL, NoSQL and object stores behind the scenes.
-Then you use  logic agents to do whatever is needed from CRUD to transformations to real-time analytics.
+You can store all kinds of data through a single interface without knowing anything about databases— we distribute it across SQL, NoSQL and object stores behind the scenes.
+Logic agents enable you to implement transformations, CRUD, real-time analytics and more.
         actions: []
         image: images/spreadsheet.png
         media_position: right